 - 2 tablespoons finely sliced shallot

-- Toast the cumin and coriander seeds over medium heat by shaking them around in a pan for a minute or two until lightly browned and fragrant.
-Grind to a powder with a pestle and mortar, then remove to a smaller bowl.
+- Toast the cumin and coriander seeds over medium heat by shaking them around in a pan for a minute or two until lightly toasted and fragrant.
+Grind to a powder with a pestle and mortar, along with the white peppercorns, then remove to a smaller bowl.

-- Pound the salt and garlic to a paste in the mortar, followed by the coriander root.
+- Pound the salt and soaked chilies to a paste in the mortar, followed by the lemongrass.
 Continue in the order of ingredients listed, ensuring each is pounded into a smooth paste before adding the next.
-Once the shallot has broken down into the paste, add the coriander, cumin, nutmeg, and white pepper.
+Once the shallot has broken down into the paste, add the previously ground spices and nutmeg, if using.

 - Cuisine: Thai